What’s standing in the way of your self-care?

 Self-care is surging in popularity.
-Self-care was even the in 2018.
-You may think it’s just a trend, but the steady increase in popularity over recent years appears to show .
+Self-care was even the most popular app theme in 2018.
+You may think it’s just a trend, but the steady increase in popularity over recent years appears to show no signs of slowing down.
 As a mental health therapist, educator, and advocate I have to admit that more people have been asking me about self-care in my office, classroom, and in my personal life as well.
 But why?

-Well to start, we are finally recognizing that paying to our needs can be used to promote well-being.
-Neglecting personal care can cause increases in anxiety, distractibility, , and fatigue.
-You may also experience decreases in , relationship satisfaction, , , and compassion.
-Ongoing exposure to without proper self-care can put you at risk for serious consequences such as and heart disease.
-As people weigh the costs and benefits, more and more are turning to the practice of caring for themselves.
+Well to start, we are finally recognizing that paying attention to our needs can be used to promote well-being.
+Neglecting personal care can cause increases in anxiety, distractibility, anger, and fatigue.
+You may also experience decreases in sleep, relationship satisfaction, self-esteem, emp

 Yet, it isn’t common to be met with dismay when a well-intended effort just doesn’t seem to work.
 This is when I have found people turning to me for expert advice.
 I’ve noticed that when people independently approach me about self-care, it’s not because they’re curious about why self-care is popular, it’s because they’re part of the wave of individuals who have put effort into tending to their needs.
 However, with eager hearts and open minds, these individuals have hit a wall with their personal practice.
 Before discouragement stalls your progress, consider if these five reasons may have served as obstacles in your self-care.